Skip to Content

 Nonconfluent superficial keratitis Monitor

-Confluent superficial keratitis, a cornea epithelial defect, or 3-line or more loss in best corrected visual acuity Withhold dose until improved or resolved, then maintain at same dose level or consider dose reduction
+Confluent superficial keratitis, a cornea epithelial defect, or 3-line or more loss in best corrected visual acuity Withhold until improved or resolved, then maintain at same dose level or consider dose reduction

-Corneal ulcer or stromal opacity or best corrected distance visual acuity 20/200 or worse Withhold dose until improved or resolved, then reduce by one dose level
+Corneal ulcer or stromal opacity or best corrected distance visual acuity 20/200 or worse Withhold until improved or resolved, then reduce by one dose level

 Corneal perforation Permanently discontinue